revfran/serenity-ui-challenge/README.md

 - Some issues were found when exploring, with and without automation.
 Those are available in [issues](./defects)
 - Having to run the tests locally is a very complex requirement, that makes configuration more difficult, harder to maintain as browsers/webdrivers change versions, and less portable.
 I like projects like [zalenium](https://github.com/zalando/zalenium for this
 - Headless chrome browser couldn't be used, as it ends up in a page with a 403 warning.
 Switching headless flag in serenity.conf solved the issue.
+- Chromedriver in mac can't be opened because the developer cannot be verified: [solution link](https://stackoverflow.com/questions/60362018/macos-catalinav-10-15-3-error-chromedriver-cannot-be-opened-because-the-de)
+- Firefox in Windows wouldn't load pages.
+Versions were compatible.
+I think it was due to headless configuration in serenity.conf, as I had no problem with Firefox on Mac.

 # References
 - [Serenity cucumber starter project](https://github.com/serenity-bdd/serenity-cucumber-starter)